Barbara Atkinson: Stage work

 Atkinson made her first professional stage appearance at the Birmingham Repertory Theatre in December 1945 in the role of Mr. Fox in Toad of Toad Hall.
 Her early career also included repertory work in such towns as Swindon, Wigan, and Wednesbury.
 Atkinson made her debut West End theatre performance in the role of Mary Williams in Serious Charge at the Garrick Theatre in February 1955.
 She went on to do more repertory work in such towns as Oxford, Birmingham, and Nottingham.
 Atkinson appeared with the National Theatre Company for the 1969–70 season as "Mincing" in The Way of the World.
 In 1978, Atkinson appeared at the Greenwich Theatre as Lady Markby in An Ideal Husband.

 Film work

 Atkinson appeared on several television shows since 1965.
 Her first television performance was in an episode of The Wednesday Play in 1965.
 Atkinson went on to portray Miss Fellowes in the 1974 television adaptation of William Somerset Maugham's novel Cakes and Ale.
+She also played neurotic and socially superior inmate Margaret Wallace in a memorable 1976 episode of the prison drama Within These Walls.
 Her most recent television performance was in a 1998 episode of The Bill.